Skip to content

 Usage Tips

-• The map method is suitable for scenarios requiring quick lookup of one attribute based on another.
+• The map method is suitable for scenarios where you need to quickly look up one property value based on another property.

-• The keyFunc and valueFunc parameters allow specifying any entity attributes as the Map key and value, making result access more intuitive and efficient.
+• Using the keyFunc and valueFunc parameters, you can specify any entity properties as the Map key and value, making result access more intuitive and efficient.

-• The peeks parameter enables additional side-effect operations during result processing, which do not affect the final Map result.
+• The peeks parameter allows you to perform additional side-effect operations during result processing; these operations do not affect the final Map result.

-• For large datasets, consider setting isParallel to true to enable parallel streams and improve query efficiency.
+• When processing large datasets, consider setting the isParallel parameter to true to enable parallel streams and improve query efficiency.

-By using SimpleQuery’s map method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, making the code more concise and flexible.
+By using SimpleQuery’s map method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, resulting in cleaner and more flexible code.

 group

-The group method of SimpleQuery provides a convenient way to query the database and group the results by a specific entity attribute, encapsulating them into a Map.
+The group method in SimpleQuery provides a convenient way to query the database and group the results by a specific entity property, encapsulating them into a Map.
 This method also supports performing additional side-effect operations during result processing, such as logging or cache updates.
-Additionally, it allows further processing of grouped collections using a Collector.
+Additionally, it allows you to use a Collector for further processing of the grouped collections.

 Method Signature